manfromarce/DocSharp/README.md

   - Tables (values only)
   - Hyperlinks
     - Bookmarks are converted to anchors if possible
-  - Page and section breaks are converted to horizontal line
+  - Page breaks are converted to horizontal lines
-  - TODO: math formulas, charts
+  - TODO: special chars, math formulas, charts

 ### Roadmap

 - Improve existing packages

-- Implement OpenXML renderer, which can be useful for various conversions (Office-specific features can be rasterized or drawn as SVG when converting to simple or older formats).
+- Implement OpenXML renderer, which can be useful for various conversions (Office-specific features can be rasterized or drawn as SVG when converting to other formats).